-Mika Mulkey (he/him/his) is a proud Polynesian academic from the Island of Hawai’i.
-He is the youngest of four and the first in his family to graduate from college with a Bachelor’s and Master’s degree.
-He has dedicated many years of service to his community both in Hawai’i and Oregon as an educator and service provider to at-risk individuals and people living with HIV/AIDS (PLWHA).
-While completing his graduate studies in Portland, Mika worked as HIV Services Program Mananger for Ecumenical Ministries of Oregon, overseeing the operations of the HIV Day Center, the country’s first drop-in center for low-income PLWHA; and Daily Bread Express (DBX), an in-home meal delivery service for homebound clients.
+Mika Mulkey (he/him/his) is a native Hawaiian academic and educator from the Island of Hawai’i.
+He is the youngest of four and the first in his family to graduate with a bachelor of arts and master of science degree.
+He has dedicated many years of service to his community both in Hawai’i and Oregon as an educator and service provider to at-risk individuals, and people living with HIV/AIDS (PLWHA).
+While completing his graduate studies in Portland, Mika worked as HIV Services Program Manager for Ecumenical Ministries of Oregon, overseeing the operations of the HIV Day Center, the country’s first drop-in center for low-income PLWHA; and Daily Bread Express (DBX), an in-home meal delivery service for homebound clients.
 Mika has since returned to Hawai’i, and is enjoying his time reconnecting with his ‘ohana (family) and ‘aina (land).
-He hopes to go on more outdoor adventures, and is debating a career in local politics.
+He is currently a caregiver to his dad, living with advanced dementia.
+He hopes to go on more outdoor adventures, and is considering a career in local politics.